Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Cross the Río Mendo on the Bridge Ahead on day five of the Camino InglésCross the Río Mendo on the Bridge Ahead

-After crossing the river, take your first left and begin the long climb out of Betanzos.
+After crossing the river, cross over the highway and take the next left onto a side street, the Rúa Cascas and begin the long climb out of Betanzos.
 A residence complex looms above you, with a mural to Fátima on the terrace wall.

 Mural to Fátima on the Terrace Wall Above on day five of the Camino InglésMural to Fátima on the Terrace Wall Above